AI4LIFE-GROUP/lfa/readme.md

 ## Citation

-If this work was useful for your research, please consider citing the paper.
+If this work is useful to your research, please cite the paper.

 ```
 @inproceedings{lfa2022,